lsadouk/imbalanced_regression/README.md

 Included are the tools to allow you to easily run the code.

-This readme is a brief overview and contains details for setting up and running TFF with PLF.
+This readme is a brief overview and contains details for setting up and running the project.
 Please refer to the following:

 <h1>Running the code</h1><br/>
 <h2>Initial requirements</h2>